 • Transfer students must have completed a minimum of 24 credit hours at CU Boulder

-• Students must have completed one year of general biology and one year of general chemistry prerequisite courses with grades of C-
+• Students must have completed one year of general biology and one year of general chemistry prerequisite courses (all with minimum grades of C-)

 Candidates for the program are recruited from the undergraduate population of declared integrative physiology majors during the beginning of their junior year.
 All interested candidates must apply by the second semester of their junior year.
 To apply, students must also provide one letter of recommendation and have a faculty mentor.
 Approximately 3–5 of the applicants will be selected on a competitive basis to begin the program.